 To learn about other Flood Protocol for other City Departments, visit the Health and Safety page.

 Walnut Creek is known for flash flooding.
 Flash flooding is a term used for small streams and creeks that are susceptible to quick rises in stream levels.
 As quick as these water levels reach their peak (crest) they begin to recede.
-Walnut Creek reaches from Clive northwest to Dallas Center and stretches out between Grimes and Waukee.
-This is approximately 10 miles between Dallas Center and I –35/80.
+Walnut Creek reaches from Clive to the northwest to Dallas Center and stretches out between Grimes and Waukee.
+This spans approximately 10 miles between Dallas Center and I –35/80.
 It is important to understand that only heavy rains within the Walnut Creek watershed will have an impact on flooding within the City.
 Take this opportunity to view the Walnut Creek watershed map.

 In the event of a FLOOD WATCH...

-- If flooding is imminent, city management will be notified.
+- If flooding is imminent, City management will be notified.

 In the event of a flood or flash FLOOD WARNING...

-A flood or flash flood warning means flooding or flash flooding is now occurring or will occur soon in your area.
+A flood or flash flood warning means flooding or flash flooding is now occurring or will occur soon in the area.
 It is possible to experience flash flooding in areas not immediately receiving rain.
 City staff will: